-The trend is unmistakable - AI agents now craft exploits by analysing security responses in real-time.
-This marks the death of static security rules and traditional Web Application Firewalls (WAFs).
-Let me explain why.
+The trend is clear enough: AI agents can now craft exploits by analysing security responses in real time.
+That puts static security rules and traditional Web Application Firewalls (WAFs) under direct pressure.
+Here is why.

-I examined an AI agent probing a test environment last week.
-It sent requests, observed the responses, and systematically developed bypasses for each security control.
+Last week I examined an AI agent probing a test environment.
+It sent requests, observed the responses, then built bypasses for each security control in sequence.
 The agent identified pattern-based rules, learned their structure, and generated variations until it found gaps.
-No human intervention required.
+It did this without human intervention.

-This automated exploit development changes the security landscape.
-Traditional defences rely on known patterns - regex rules, signature matching, IP reputation.
-These approaches assume threats follow recognisable templates.
-That assumption no longer holds.
+This kind of automated exploit development changes the operating conditions for defenders.
+Traditional defences rely on known patterns: regex rules, signature matching, IP reputation.
+Those approaches assume threats follow recognisable templates.
+That assumption is becoming much weaker.

 Consider a standard WAF rule blocking SQL injection through pattern matching.
 An AI agent examines the responses, determines the matching patterns, then generates unique variants designed to bypass those rules while maintaining the exploit's functionality.
 The variants evolve as the agent learns which approaches succeed.